University of California

 The sooner you start, the less it will cost you.

-Review your first direct deposit statement or pay stub carefully.
+Review your first pay statement.

 It’s your responsibility to let your Benefits or Payroll Office know about any mistakes.